 Gypsy: 60 days.
 1981 ALLAMERICAN SELECTIONS WINNER.
 Outstanding yield, good looks and flavor combine with earliness to make this pepper a winner.
 Wedge shaped fruit is 3 to 5 inches long, pale yellow at first, maturing to orange-red; very sweet when ripe.
 Plants perform well in both hot and cool regions.

 Jimmy Nardello: 80 days.
 Although technically a frying pepper, this is one of the sweetest non bell peppers you will ever taste.
-Bright red, 6-8 inch long peppers are only about 1 inch wide, and taper from the shoulder to tip, with a curving, somewhat wrinkled appearance.
+The bright red, 6-8 inch long peppers are only about 1 inch wide, and taper from the shoulder to tip, with a curving, somewhat wrinkled appearance.
 They are great for adding to salads or cooking into stir fries.
 NEW FOR 2013!

 King Arthur Hybrid: 60 days green, 75 days red.
-Very large, 4 lobed blocky bell pepper is hard to beat for its earliness and large size.
+This very large, 4 lobed blocky bell pepper is hard to beat for its earliness and large size.
 Fruit becomes 4 ½ inches long and wide and seems to set well even in heat.
 Plants provide good foliage cover and are resistant to bacterial spot and many pepper viruses.
 This replaces Fat n’ Sassy, which we have offered for many years.

 Mamma Mia Giallo: 85 days.
 Bright yellow, tapered fruits grow 7 to 9 inches long and are very uniform with smooth skin and sweet flavor that is excellent fresh, roasted or grilled.
 The plants are compact at 20 to 24 inches tall with excellent leaf coverage to protect the peppers from sunburn and strong stems to support the heavy yields of up to 30 fruits per plant.
 A standout both in the garden and at the dinner table.
 Tobacco Mosaic Virus resistant.